jamwt/rolla/README.md

 Usage
 -----

-You can build a quick rolla_test program using redo:
+You can build a quick rolla_test program using redo.
+Install this:

     https://github.com/apenwarr/redo

+... then type `redo` in this repository root.

 But generally, just build redo.c into your project.
 Recommended compiler flags are:

     CFLAGS="-g -Wall -Werror -pedantic -std=gnu99 -O2 -fno-strict-aliasing"